team-pretzel-2019/detective-game/README.md

 12. Theatre

 Prologue:
-1. You discover a dead body inside your office and a note from the murderer saying you have 7 days to rescue the kidnapped child of the murder victim.
+1. You discover a dead body in the allery behind your office.
+A note is pinned to the body - you have 7 days to rescue the kidnapped child of the murder victim.
 The note is your first clue.
 Written on a cocktail napkin (the name of the bar is printed on it).
 2. Enter name
 3. Choose Detective avatar